gjbex/Fortran-MOOC/docs/user_defined_types.md

 ## Variable declaration and use

-`config_t` is a type, so if you can declare variables that have this type, e.g.,
+`config_t` is a type, so you can declare variables of this type, e.g.,

 ~~~~fortran
 type(config_t) :: config